education.vic.gov.au

 Business Manager Capability Framework

 The capability of our business managers is key to supporting effective and successful school operations.
 Having a structured approach to capability development is therefore important to ensure professional development for all business managers is focused on those skills critical to their roles.
-The Business Manager Capability Framework (the Framework)External Link describes the capabilities required of business managers while acknowledging that the work of business managers varies across different school contexts.
+The Business Manager Capability Framework (the Framework (DOCX)External Link describes the capabilities required of business managers while acknowledging that the work of business managers varies across different school contexts.

 The Framework covers three broad areas and identifies 15 specific capabilities considered essential for a school business manager to be effective in their role.